sebastienCook/Tiny_language/5807Z/README.txt

 1. right click on sim_1 and select Add Sources
 2. in the new window select Add or create simulation sources
 3. select the green plus on the left and Add Files.
 Then select Code_generated.mem

+NOTE:  I’d like to mention that no print command was added in the tiny language.
+This is a feature I regret not adding and can no longer add due to time constraints.
+This means that a program can only output one final answer, severely limiting the flexibility of the tiny language.
+Given time, I would implement the print function as follows:
+	1. Add a print key word and token in the scanner
+	2. In the parser I’d add the pattern “Print LP expression RP SC” which amounts to print(x); or print(x+3); or print(function call);
+		Note: The print statement will only print integers, remaining in the spirit of the tiny language.
+	3. This would be added as a node in the DST with the expression pointed to by down.
+	4. During interpretation of P_code, when a print statement is encountered, it will utilize printf from the C library and print the item at the top of the stack.
+And reduce Sp by one.